moby/moby/docs/sources/userguide/trust.md

 federated namespace to link users to keys and resources.
 Users never need to share their private keys and retain full control of extended permissions.

-## Login
+## Trust CLI
+To manage the trust system on the command line, a tool called `trust` may be used.
+Trust has subcommands to manage the various life cycles of keys and ACLs.
+The tool will be able to interface with remote key servers to manage a local copy of a globally distributed set of keys and ACLs in the namespace.
+The cli is configurable to work with application specific trust and should be able to directly manage trust information used by an application using *libtrust*.

+### Key Registration
-The `docker login` command can be used to register public keys with the trust system.
-By default every client and daemon instance of Docker will generate a public key and using `docker login` will register that public key with the credentials provided on login.
-By default `docker login` registers against Docker Hub using Docker Hub credentials.
-A trust server URL may also be provided to register with.
-The login command also supports setting a limited set of permission to the key, to keep the key from being able to perform any action on the users behalf.
+The `trust register` command can be used to register public keys with the trust system.
+By default every client and daemon instance of Docker will generate a public key and using `trust register` will register that public key with the credentials provided on login.
+With no additional arguments `trust register` will register against a default trust server using basic authentication.
+Docker Hub is the built in default using Docker Hub credentials, but a trust server URL may also be provided to register with.
+The register command also supports setting a limited set of permission to the key, to keep the key from being able to perform any action on the users behalf.
 The default permission is to be able to delegate any action, which includes extending permissions to other users.

-After logging in, the key identifier registered with trust server will be stored in the local Docker configuration file (`~/.dockercfg`).
+After registering, the key identifier registered with trust server will be stored in the local Docker configuration file (`~/.dockercfg`).
 The trust server will return the grant created and added to the global trust graph by the server .
 The grant will contain the key id, user namespace, and the actions delegated to the key.
-If the login server is not a trust server and does not support public key registration, the credentials will be stored in the configuration file.

-## Grant
+### Grant
-The `docker grant` command can be used to extend permission in the trust graph.
+The `trust grant` command can be used to extend permission in the trust graph.
 The `--delegate` flag can be used to allow the grant to be used to create further grants.
 The `--grantee` flag is used to set the grantee which will be given permission.
 The `--subject` flag is used to specify what